mariuszkuswik/KCNA/README.md

 **Access Control Overview**, retrieved from the [Kubernetes documentation](https://kubernetes.io/docs/concepts/security/controlling-access/)

 Before a request is processed by Kubernetes, it has to go through three stages:

-    Authentication
-    The requester needs to present a means of identity to authenticate against the API.
-Commonly done with a digital signed certificate (X.509) or with an external identity management system.
+- **Authentication** - **The requester needs to present a means of identity to authenticate against the API.** Commonly done with a digital signed certificate (X.509) or with an external identity management system.
 Kubernetes users are always externally managed.
 Service Accounts can be used to authenticate technical users.
-    Authorization
-    It is decided what the requester is allowed to do.
-In Kubernetes this can be done with Role Based Access Control (RBAC).
+- **Authorization** - **It is decided what the requester is allowed to do.** In Kubernetes this can be done with Role Based Access Control (RBAC).
-    Admission Control
-    In the last step, admission controllers can be used to modify or validate the request.
+- **Admission Control** - In the last step, admission controllers can be used to modify or validate the request.
 For example, if a user tries to use a container image from an untrustworthy registry, an admission controller could block this request.
 Tools like the Open Policy Agent can be used to manage admission control externally.

 Like many other APIs, the Kubernetes API is implemented as a RESTful interface that is exposed over HTTPS.
 Through the API, a user or service can create, modify, delete or retrieve resources that reside in Kubernetes.

 ## Running Containers on Kubernetes
 How does running a container on your local machine differ from running containers in Kubernetes?
 In Kubernetes, instead of starting containers directly, you define Pods as the smallest compute unit and Kubernetes translates that into a running container.
 We will learn more about Pods later, for now imagine it as a wrapper around a container.